 - Understand Croux’s Late Cancellation and No Show policies.
 Reminder: cancelling your shift within 24 hours or not showing up for your shift puts you at risk for suspension from the app.
 You will not be paid for Late Cancellations or No Shows.

-- Check the details of the shift, including the location, start time, and uniform requirements.
+- Double-check the details of the shift, including the location, start time, and uniform requirements.
 Message the business through the app if you have any questions

 What to do when you arrive at your shift: